wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 ]
 ```

-Next, create a Django app called 'myapp' to host our bulk SMS functionality:
+Next, create a Django app called `myapp` to host our bulk SMS functionality:

 ```
 cd vonage